-As Hurricane Florence barrels toward the eastern coast of the U.S., over 1 million people are preparing to (or already have) evacuated their homes, fleeing to surrounding states.
+As Hurricane Florence barreled toward the eastern coast of the U.S. in the summer of 2018, over 1 million people evacuated their homes, fleeing to surrounding states.

 RECOLLECTIONS OF HURRICANE PAST